luerhard/chapter_regression_and_artifical/main.md

 Thus, how does [!sml] actually compare to [!ts]?
 There are two main answers to that, in our view, crucial question, one is epistemological, the other practical.
-While [!ts] infers\todo{achtung: plural/singular richtig nach abbreviations (s-endung bei verben oder nicht)} models that *explain* how an outcome is generated with unbiased and consistent estimators, [!sml] does not care about interpretability.
+While [!ts] infers models that *explain* how an outcome is generated with unbiased and consistent estimators, [!sml] does not care about interpretability.
 While the coefficients are the most interesting part of regressions for social scientists, the features are of little to no interest for typical [!ml] use cases.
 Instead, the main goal of [!sml] is how to best forecast the outcome.
 Thus, [!sml] models do not need to care about meaningful interpretations or unbiased estimators.
 This is a crucial epistemological difference and yields many practical consequences.

-Foremost, the prioritization of predictions affords an "out-of-sample" testing, i.e., the ability of models to predict unknown and, hence, unlabeled, observations.
+Foremost, the prioritization of predictions affords "out-of-sample" testing, i.e., the ability of models to predict unknown and, hence, unlabeled, observations.
 Thus, unlike most social scientists using *one* dataset for modeling efforts, SML consists of at least two datasets: training and test data.
 The training data is used to develop the model, the second to test its predictive capacity on out-of-sample data.
 Often, the train and test sets are randomly sampled from the same dataset which is split, e.g., 50/50.